 This changed a once strong rapture verse which spoke of believers evacuated off the planet to be with Christ in the air, into a verse meaning defection from church teachings, morality and doctrine, i.e. a "spiritual" rather than a "physical' departure.

 One theory proposes that Theodore Beza may have changed the word "apostasia" to mean a spiritual departure rather than a physical removal, for a good reason.
 Dr. Andrew Woods postulates that in the 250 years before the King James translation, there was a growing schism between traditional Catholics and the newly emerging "protestant" faction.
 Each group may have looked to the other as "apostate."
 Thus, translating 2 Thess.
 2:3 as "apostasy" might have been their way of indicting those who strayed from their own position.
 They forgot to do good bible exegesis and turned the text into a polemic to support their own position (Woods, 2017).

 Context Should Always Determine Meaning

-The careful Bible student may wish to refer to The Liddell and Scott Greek Lexicon which defines "apostasia" first as "defection, revolt;" then secondly as "departure, disappearance."
+The careful Bible student may wish to refer to The Liddell and Scott Greek Lexicon or A Patristic Greek Lexicon by G.H.
+Lampe which defines "apostasia" first as "defection, revolt;" then secondly as "departure, disappearance."
 The context of First and Second Thessalonians suggests that "departure" or "disappearance" is the correct usage - just as the eight translations before the King James Version had declared.